-The best tomato gazpacho recipe, a savory chilled soup perfect for scorching hot summer days, loaded with fresh garden flavors from heirloom tomatoes, cucumbers and herbs.
+The best tomato cucumber gazpacho, a savory chilled vegetable soup from Andalusia Spain, perfect for scorching hot summer days.
+An easy and delicious vegan soup brimming with fresh garden flavors from the summer bounty of heirloom tomatoes, refreshing cucumbers and fragrant herbs.

 - 2.5 lb heirloom tomatoes

 - 1 large shallot (red onion or scallions)

 - 1 pint sliced mini heirloom tomatoes (for garnish )

 - 4 tbsp extra virgin olive oil (omit on a WFPB oil-free diet)